krtt/autoware_mini_practice/practice_2/README.md

 # Practice 2 - Localizer

 Localizer determines vehicle position and speed.
-The position is the result of measurements done by the [GNSS - Global Navigation Satellite System]((https://en.wikipedia.org/wiki/Satellite_navigation)) system.
+The position is the result of measurements done by the [GNSS - Global Navigation Satellite System]((https://en.wikipedia.org/wiki/Satellite_navigation)).
 Speed can be determined from consecutive locations (shift in location and difference in the time).
-ADL car uses quite a sophisticated Novatel SPAN system ([Novatel PwrPak7D](https://novatel.com/products/receivers/enclosures/pwrpak7d)) that fuses GNSS positioning and IMU measurements to improve the location estimate.
+More sophisticated systems (like Novatel SPAN system, for example [Novatel PwrPak7D](https://novatel.com/products/receivers/enclosures/pwrpak7d)) include also IMU measurements to improve the accuracy of GNSS positioning.

-In this practice, we will use logged data from the car saved in the rosbag.
-The filtered rosbag is provided in the `common` package.
+In this practice, we will use logged data from the car saved in the rosbag and provided in the `common` package.
 The GNSS log is recorded in the `/novatel/oem7/inspva` topic:
 * location is given as latitude and longitude (geographic coordinates in WGS84 system, with [epsg code 4326](https://epsg.io/4326))
 * velocity has three components (east, north and up).